 Takaoka is right on the Horkuriku Shinkansen Line and easy to access, especially for Japan Rail Pass holders.

 The Kagayaki and Hakutaka trains on the Hokuriku Line can take you from Tokyo to Takaoka in just under three hours.

-Takaoka fits easily into a tour of Western Japan that includes destinations such as Kanazawa, Takayama, and Matsumoto.
+Takaoka fits easily into a tour of the western side of Japan that includes destinations such as Kanazawa, Takayama and Matsumoto.